ribafish/pubcrawl-2.0-server/CrawlerAPi.md

 }
 ```
 #### Image
-The Image will be saved in an array of bytes but the EndPoint is a String BASE64 endpoint so the frontend has to decode/encode the images.
+The Image is now a link provided by Google OAuth Request

 ### CREATING
 While developement is ongoing there are no required fields except userName.